-- 1. Go to the Network page. - 2.
-Choose Virtual Machines from the views selector. - 3.
-Select the container you want from the left-side pane.
-All virtual machines from the selected container are displayed in the right-side pane table. - 4.
-Filter the contents of the selected group only by managed virtual machines. - 5.
+- 1. Go to the Network page. - 2 Choose Virtual Machines from the views selector

+- 4. Filter the contents of the selected group only by managed virtual machines. - 5.
 Select the check boxes corresponding to the virtual machines to be included in the report. - 6.
 Click the @ Report button at the upper side of the table and choose the report type from the menu.
 For more information, refer to "Computer and Virtual Machine Reports" (p.
-447). - 7.
+389). - 7.
 Configure the report options.
 For more information, refer to "Creating Reports" (p.
-465) - 8.
+407) - 8.
 Click Generate.
 The report is immediately displayed.
 The time required for reports to be created may vary depending on the number of selected virtual machines.